What is “Rule 36” Motion to Dismiss in Massachusetts?

 Hiring a Defense Team you can Trust

-While I defend my clients for a living, I know how important each case that I take on is.
+While we defend our clients for a living, we know how important each case that we take on is.
 Not only is it your life overall at stake, but it also impacts your family, your ability to get a job, and sometimes even your ability to remain in this country.
-I have years of experience as a criminal defense attorney, and I will fight for you.
-I have an office location in Boston and Salem, Massachusetts, but I also do phone and Zoom meetings as well.
-Call or text me today at 617-295-7500!
+The Law Office of Matthew W. Peterson have years of experience as a criminal defense attorney, and we will fight for you.
+The Law Office of Matthew W. Peterson have an office location in Boston and Salem, Massachusetts, but we also do phone and Zoom meetings as well.
+Call or text the Law Office of Matthew W. Peterson today at 617-295-7500!